maxim-tkachenko/uwp-visual-assets/README.md

 ![Start menu icon](/VisualAssetsApp/Assets/Square44x44Logo.scale-100.png)

 Their appearance can be altered by setting the tile background colour.
 If this is set to `transparent`, the user's accent colour will show through.
 If a colour is specified, that is used instead.
-In this project I've specified the background colour to be `yellow`, which results in the following:
+In this project I've specified the background colour to be `light-green`, which results in the following:

 ![Tile background colour](/ScreenShots/TileBackgroundColour.png)